FHSCodeClub/Code-Kata-Snek/Problem 1/README.md

 #Class Maker
 ##General Description
-Sort students into requested classes.
+Sort students into requested Core.
 There are 8 periods in a day, during which no more than one instance of each class may be in session.
 There are a maximum of 30 students in each class.
 ##Input Description
 A text file in the following format: